eurecom-asp/malacopula/README.md

 ```bash
 python symbolic_malac_folder.py
 ```
-This script creates symbolic links for both target and non-target files, as well as Malacopula-processed spoof files, using the paths defined in the conf.ini file.
-It uses the PROTOCOL_B file to extract unique file names and labels.
+This script creates symbolic links for both bona fide target and non-target files, as well as Malacopula-processed spoof files, using the paths defined in the conf.ini file.
+It uses the trial protocol file to extract unique file names and labels.

 ### Evaluating Malacopula Filter
-Once the symbolic links have been created, use the Eval.py script to evaluate the performance of the Malacopula filter.
-The conf.ini file is also parsed automatically by the evaluation script.
+Once the symbolic links have been created, use the `Eval.py` script to evaluate the performance of the Malacopula filter.
+The `conf.ini` file is also parsed automatically by the evaluation script.

 ```bash
 python Eval.py